About rat glue traps

 - Make sure that the glue traps are placed out of the reach of your kids or pets.
 Children and most pets are typically large enough not to suffer serious injuries from a rat trap but they can still get hurt unpleasantly.
 Smaller cats, in particular, can easily die from a rat glue trap.
 Also, keep in mind that if you place glue traps outside you can accidentally capture wild animals such as birds.

 - And of course – make sure that you don’t glue yourself to the trap as you are setting it up Things like hot water, mineral spirits, acetone, laundry detergent, margarine, or salt can help you unglue yourself.

 Additionally, just like other traps or rodent control tools (for example, rat repellents), to be as effective as possible, glue traps do need a certain amount of know-how and skill – it’s very important where you place them, how you place them, what bait you use, as well as to often change and rotate their locations.
 In short, the fact that they are effective doesn’t mean that they do all the work.

 So, with all this in mind, if you can stomach the sight of a glued rodent (or other passing animals) and if you figure out how best to use them (as well as if they are even allowed for residential use in your country or area), glue traps can be an effective means for getting rid of rodents.

-The Catchmaster Glue Boards are classical board glue traps for rats.
-They come in 5 packs of 2 which is generally enough for an average household.
+- The Catchmaster Glue Boards are classical board glue traps for rats.
 They are excellent at capturing and retaining mice, rats, squirrels, chipmunks, as well as lizards, snakes, and insects.
 They utilize a very strong glue adhesive that has a great retention rate and are sure to hold most rodents except the few biggest and strongest rats you may face.
 Even with them, however, these Catchmaster boards offer a better chance for a capture than most other glue traps.